-Rye Field apparently plan a "Tiger I Interior Kit" as an accessory for this model.
+Rye Field apparently plan an interior set as an accessory for this model.
 This Bergetiger was an "early mid" so the layout of its turret equipment was very different to that in Early or Late Tigers.
 This tank also had a radio set for controlling Borgward vehicles, and it was then customised for its specialist role.
-It seems unlikely that Rye Field's interior set will correctly model the turret interior.
+It remains to be seen if Rye Field's interior set will correctly model this turret interior.

 My ongoing review and comments;